Download Zipped Enrolled WP 9 HB0109.ZIP 51,772 Bytes

 (B) the insurance department;

-(A) the association may not cover the policy; or[,]
+(A) the association may not cover the policy; or[

-(B) if coverage is available, [that] it [may be] is:
+(B) if coverage is available, [

-(I) subject to substantial limitations [or] and exclusions; and
+(I) subject to substantial limitations [

 (II) conditioned on continued residence in the state;